Post Judgment Parenting Plan Modifications in Divorce or Paternity Cases

 If one parent ends up moving much closer to the other parent’s residence, it may justify granting the moving parent more time-sharing.
 Conversely, if that parent’s move makes it more difficult to maintain the current schedule, a judge may reduce his or her time-sharing.
 Family law judges loathe creating undue travel burdens on children.
 Sometimes, transportation logistics acts the “tie breaker” between two competing parenting plans.

 Similarly, changes in work schedules can create havoc for a parenting plan.
 What used to be manageable now becomes unworkable simply because of new work hours.
 Assuming that these changes were unforeseeable, and were either involuntary or made in good faith, family law courts will often modify parenting plans to accommodate them.

 Dramatic Bad Parenting Events That Casts Doubt On Their Ability To Effectively Raise The Children.

-While one or two of these events is the most popular demand for modifications, it rarely justifies one in a family court.
+While one or two of these events is the most popular demand for post judgment modifications, it rarely justifies one in a family court.
 As a family law attorney, I’ve heard countless variations of the “can you believe what he or she did” story.
 Or, my prospective client will explain in excruciating detail why the other parent’s new significant other poses a danger to the child.

 I can assure you that the latter scenario hardly ever leads to the modification of a child custody plan.
 Parents are expected to resume their social lives after their breakup; and introducing Johnny to the new boyfriend or girlfriend is part of this process.
 Furthermore, isolated “bad parenting” events (such as returning the child late from a visit, the child missing a day or two of school or the child coming home with a rash), by themselves, rarely justify a modification.